AMoazeni/Offroad-Buggy/README.md

 Click on 'Blocks' to convert to Scratch Blocks.

-## How To Program a BBC MicroBit Board
+## How To Program the BBC MicroBit Board
 1. Download '[Microbit_Car.hex](https://github.com/AMoazeni/Microbit_Car/blob/master/Microbit_Car.hex)'
 2. Connect Microbit to Computer with USB Cable
 3. Drag and Drop 'Microbit_Car.hex' onto 'MICROBIT' which appears as a Flash Drive in 'MY COMPUTER' once connected